Cooperative Online Learning for Multi-Agent System Control via Gaussian Processes with Event-Triggered Mechanism: Extended Version: Numerical Simulations

-The maximal tracking error for each method is shown in \cref{figure_Method_Error}.
-By using the event-triggered online learning, the system has a better control performance, i.e., smaller mean value of the maximal tracking error.
-It is also seen from \cref{figure_Method_Error}, that the proposed distributed event-trigger performs slightly better than the centralized method.
+\ifarxiv \todo{ The control performance for each learning algorithm is reflected by the ultimate tracking error bound as shown in \cref{figure_AgentError_MonteCarlo}, \cref{figure_ultimate_tracking_error} and \cref{figure_error_time_MonteCarlo}. } \else The control performance for each learning algorithm is reflected by the ultimate tracking error bound as shown in \cref{figure_ultimate_tracking_error}. \fi In practice, we consider the maximal tracking error in $t \!\in\!
+[20,40]$, in order to neglect larger $\| \bm{\vartheta} \|$ from poor initial states $\bm{x}(0)$ and focus on the steady states. \ifarxiv Similarly as the result in \cref{figure_error}, the time-triggered online learning achieves the best control performance in statistic, close to the performance with exact model.
+Offline learning performs worst with larger median error, larger variance and more outliers compared to the online learning methods, which is a result from the lack of adaption for the data set.
+Both event-triggered learning strategies perform slightly worse than time-triggered learning, because the tracking error bound $\bar{\vartheta}_d$ used in distributed event-trigger design in \eqref{eqn_trigger} is determined only by one-point GP accuracy as in \cref{proposition_online_cooperative_prediction_error_bound}, underestimating the performance of GP update.
+This means, more samples are collected online with time-triggered learning by considering the time-trigger interval as the minimal trigger interval in the event-triggered cases, resulting in a smaller prediction performance as expected in \cref{lemma_GP_error_bound} and therefore a smaller tracking error.
+Both event-triggered online learning methods perform much better than offline learning, reflected by smaller tacking error with acceptable variance.
+Only few outliers for event-triggered mechanism exists due to the fact that the ultimate boundness in \cref{proposition_centralized_ET} or \cref{theorem_trigger} is probabilistic.
+It is also seen from \cref{figure_ultimate_tracking_error}, that the proposed distributed event-trigger performs slightly better than the centralized method.
 This phenomenon is intuitive since more conservatism is included when considering the property of distributed computation.
-This conservatism underestimate the performance of the entire multi-agent system and leads to more triggers on the individual agent, and then results in the better control performance.
-Although the conservatism benefits the tracking performance, it brings side effects such as the requirement of larger local data storage and high energy consumption for more frequent model updates.
-Therefore, we also compare the trigger times between two event-trigger method to show the conservatism degree of the distributed trigger strategy.
+This conservatism underestimates the performance of the entire multi-agent system and leads to more triggers on the individual agent, and then results in better control performance with the same reason for time-triggered case.
+Although conservatism benefits the tracking performance, it brings side effects such as the requirement of larger local data storage and high energy consumption for more frequent model updates.
+Therefore, we also compare the trigger times to show the conservatism degree and the resulted data efficiency. \looseness=-1 \else It is obvious, online learning induces much smaller tracking error than offline learning, due to better adaption of the data set for the control task.
+The slightly worse performance from event-triggered learning compared to time-triggered learning is due to the underestimation of the performance of GP update by merely using one-point GP accuracy in \cref{proposition_online_cooperative_prediction_error_bound}.
+Moreover, to evaluate the data efficiency by using event-triggered data collection, the trigger times from each methods are compared. \fi